-NECO 2017 Financial Accounting Questions Released – See Objective and Theory Practice Answers Here.
+NECO GCE 2017 Financial Accounting Questions Released – See Objective and Theory Practice Answers Here.

 The National Examination Council, NECO, Senior School Certificate Examination, SSCE, Financial Accounting paper will be written today, Monday 24th July.